oechsler/oechsler/README.md

-### Hey you,
+### Hey you 👋

-**I'm a computer science student** at Baden-Württemberg Cooperative State University in Karlsruhe and work for medialesson GmbH in Pforzheim.
-During my spare time I like to create awesome apps & services, of which you can find a selection pinned below, other stuff can be found in the `Repositories` tab.
+**I'm a developer** at Becklyn GmbH in Ludwigsbrug.
+During my spare time I like to create awesome apps & services,
+of which you can find a selection pinned below,
+other stuff can be found in the `Repositories` tab.

 #### Technologies
 I know a fair bit of technologies and languages already